Skip to content

 Job Processing

-Execute the job based on its type, interaction type, and modalities:
+Execute the job based on its type, platform, interaction type, and modalities.
+Check is_encrypted to determine whether the payload needs decryption first.

 def process_job(job):